 I can host sites for home educating communities in other countries, particularly where home education is persecuted and setting up such sites may be 'problematic' (there is no fee for such a service other than those I directly incur, which are usually none).

 The British Library UK Web Archive

-I am proud to announce that in 2004 H-E UK was selected to be a part of the British Library's UK Web Archive preserving web sites that "reflect the diversity of lives, interests and activities throughout the UK, and demonstrate web innovation."
+In 2004 H-E UK was selected to be a part of the British Library's UK Web Archive preserving web sites that "reflect the diversity of lives, interests and activities throughout the UK, and demonstrate web innovation."
 So for the following few years changes to HE UK were recorded by the British Library's UK Web Archive.

 You can see here how HE UK has changed and developed since 2004.
-Sadly the first 4 years of the site was not been preserved.
+Sadly the first 4 years of the site was not preserved.

-This site has largely been a community effort, so I would like to acknowledge: Andy Blewitt, Neil Taylor, Ian Dowty, Jan Fortune-Wood, Christine Waterman, Martin Gibson, Keith Lawler, Jos Underhill, Roland Meighan and many others without who's assistance and encouragement, this site might not exist.
+This site has in some respects been a community effort, so I would like to acknowledge: Neil Taylor, Ian Dowty, Christine Waterman, Martin Gibson, Keith Lawler, Jos Underhill, Roland Meighan and many others without who's assistance and encouragement, this site might not exist.

 ©2000-2013 Mike F-W